Spaces of initial conditions for quartic Hamiltonian systems of Painlev\'e and quasi-Painlev\'e type: Brief review of cubic Hamiltonian systems

 \section{Brief review of cubic Hamiltonian systems}

-To introduce our method used for the classification of quartic quasi-Painlev\'e type systems and for reasons of completeness we outline our analysis by reviewing cubic Hamiltonian systems.
+To introduce our method used for the classification of quartic quasi-Painlev\'e type systems in section~\ref{sec:quartic_systems} and for reasons of completeness we outline our analysis by reviewing cubic Hamiltonian systems.
+Here, it turns out that all systems of quasi-Painlev\'e type actually have the Painlev\'e property, as all singularities of the solutions are poles (rather than algebraic poles).
 We start from a cubic (C) Hamiltonian of the form

 where the coefficients $\alpha_{ij}(z)$, $i+j \leq 2$ are analytic functions, while the coefficients of the cubic terms are constants, $\alpha_{30}$, $\alpha_{21}$, $\alpha_{12}$, $\alpha_{03} \in \mathbb{C}$.
 In the generic case, the Hamiltonian system derived from $H_{\text{C}}$ will initially have three base points when compactified on $\mathbb{CP}^2$.
 We then consider the cases where the base points coalesce one by one.
 If we allowed the coefficients of the cubic terms to be functions as well, this would in general introduce fixed singularities into the systems of equations, which we want to exclude here.